Interim Director of Graduate Studies

 Margo Gray

-Margo has over a decade of experience in the nonprofit and arts communities and believes in building relationships between disciplines and demographics to create more equitable opportunities for learning and advancement.
-She has served as Director of Member Services at Donors Forum, where she led professional development programming and networking for grant makers.
-She is the founder of Playable Artworks, a sponsored project of Springboard for the Arts, chaired the Gender Equity Committee at the Chicago Storefront Summit, and has developed equity and sensitivity procedures.
-Margo holds a BA from Grinnell College and an MFA from Carnegie Mellon University, and she was a Fulbright Fellow at the Moscow Art Theatre School.
+Margo has advised with the College of Continuing and Professional Studies since 2018.
+They have two decades of experience in the nonprofit and arts and culture sectors and believe in building relationships between disciplines and demographics to create more equitable opportunities for learning and advancement.
+They served as the inaugural co-chair of CCAPS’s Inclusivity Council and are a facilitator for the university’s Racial Justice Training Program for advisors.
+Margo is also an experienced designer who creates games, installations, and interactive performances, including sex education games.
+Margo holds a BA from Grinnell College and an MFA from Carnegie Mellon University, and they were a Fulbright Fellow at the Moscow Art Theatre School.

-Margo advises for the MPS in Arts and Cultural Leadership, MPS in Civic Engagement, MPS in Sexual Health, Sex Therapy Certificate, and Transgender and Gender Diverse Health Certificate.
+Margo advises for the MPS in Arts and Cultural Leadership, MPS in Civic Engagement, MPS in Sexual Health, Sex Therapy Certificate, Advanced Sexual Health Education Certificate and Transgender and Gender Diverse Health Certificate.